 According to Baymard's research, the average cart abandonment ratio is 69.8.
 Many marketers use email to remind customers of their abandoned carts.
 But emails are time-sensitive and do not engage recipients as effectively as push notifications do.

-Also, push alerts add that extra spark to your notifications that instantly capture your user's attention and encourage them to take your desired action.
+Also, push alerts to add that extra spark to your notifications that instantly capture your user's attention and encourage them to take your desired action.

 3. Weather-Based Targeting